alebrussard07/wheater-app/README.md

 ---

-If you want, I can also:
-- Commit the new `README.md` for you,
-- Run the dev server and show logs,
-- Add a small LICENSE file (e.g., MIT),
-- Or translate the README fully into Italian.

-Which of those would you like next?
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.